Learn of Christ

 Genesis 21:31-34

-31Therefore he called that place Beersheba; because there they sware both of them.
-32Thus they made a covenant at Beersheba: and Abimelech rose up, and Phichol the chief captain of his host, and they returned into the land of the Philistines.
+31Wherefore he called that place Beersheba; because there they sware both of them.
+32Thus they made a covenant at Beersheba: then Abimelech rose up, and Phichol the chief captain of his host, and they returned into the land of the Philistines.
 33And Abraham planted a grove in Beersheba, and called there on the name of the LORD, the everlasting God.
-34And Abraham sojourned in the land of the Philistines many days.
+34And Abraham sojourned in the Philistines’ land many days.

-Abraham plants a grove - not a tree but a cluster of trees - a place where others can rest and find shade.
+Abraham plants a grove, a cluster of trees, a place where others can rest and find shade.
 He calls on the name of the LORD, the everlasting God (El Olam in Hebrew).
 After the hard word, the separation, the wilderness, the text brings us to a place of witness and stability.
 Abraham has seen God provide.
 He testifies to it by planting a grove and naming the place after what God gave him.

 Thought this guide would help someone?